TikToker who entered stranger’s home defends videos amid calls for his arrest

 Ms Davies-Jones has also described Mizzy’s content as “upsetting” and said: “Yet another example of how we desperately need the Online Safety Bill to hold the social media platforms to account.”

-Meanwhile, Conservative Assembly Member Susan Hall urged the Metropolitan Police Service to step in, tweeting: “No legitimate social media platform should be hosting this thug’s vile videos. @metpoliceuk please can you urgently update the public as to what is being done to locate and apprehend this criminal.”
+Conservative Assembly member Susan Hall urged the Metropolitan Police Service to step in, tweeting: “No legitimate social media platform should be hosting this thug’s vile videos. @metpoliceuk please can you urgently update the public as to what is being done to locate and apprehend this criminal.”

-The Met said they are “aware of footage circulating on social media and are investigating the circumstances”, with officers “conducting enquiries to establish the locations and those involved”.
+The Met issued a new statement on Monday evening stressing it was “taking the matter very seriously”.

-The force added: “They are keen to speak to anyone with any information that could assist.”
+“The main individual who features in the footage – an 18-year-old man – has been identified by officers,” a spokesperson said.
+“He is seen, in the company of another, to enter a private address in Hackney seemingly without the permission of the homeowners.

 The Independent has approached YouTube for comment.